 Good sources of non-heme iron include:

-Summary: Heme iron is found in animal foods, while non-heme iron comes from plant sources.
-The heme form is better absorbed by your body than the non-heme form.
+Heme iron is found in animal foods, while non-heme iron comes from plant sources.
+Your body can better absorb heme iron than the non-heme form.

-A person who is iron deficient may have various symptoms, including fatigue, dizziness, headaches, sensitivity to cold and shortness of breath when doing simple tasks.
+A person who is iron deficient may have various symptoms, including fatigue, dizziness, headaches, sensitivity to cold, and shortness of breath when doing simple tasks.
+(6)

-Children, adolescents and women of reproductive age, particularly during pregnancy, are most at risk of iron deficiency.
-This is because their intake doesn't meet their body's high demand for it (1).
+Children, adolescents, and women of reproductive age, particularly during pregnancy, are most at risk of iron deficiency.
+This is because their iron intake typically does not meet their body’s high demand for it (

-It's generally recommended that vegetarians multiply their recommended iron intake by 1.8 times to compensate for the reduced absorption (12).
+It’s generally recommended that vegetarians multiply their recommended iron intake by 1.8 to compensate for the reduced absorption of non-heme iron (

-Summary: Iron deficiency is very common.
-Those who are most at risk include children, adolescents, women of reproductive age, pregnant women, vegetarians and vegans.
+Iron deficiency is very common.
+Those who are most at risk include children, adolescents, women of reproductive age, pregnant women, vegetarians, and vegans.

 While not all dietary iron is absorbed equally, some foods can enhance your body’s ability to absorb it.

-Foods Rich in Vitamin CVitamin C has been shown to enhance iron absorption.
-It captures non-heme iron and stores it in a form that's more easily absorbed by your body ( 3).
+Vitamin C has been shown to enhance iron absorption.
+It captures non-heme iron and stores it in a form that your body can absorb more easily (

 Hence, drinking citrus juice or eating other foods rich in vitamin C while you’re eating high-iron foods can increase your body’s absorption.